-Ronald MacGregor, burglary attorney, has worked with several of those who have been arrested or charged with drug crimes.
+Ronald MacGregor, Burglary Defense Lawyer, has worked with several of those who have been arrested or charged with drug crimes.
 “Having worked with countless alleged drug theft offenders, our attorneys firmly believe that the majority of offenses are the result of hardcore drug addicts acting out of desperation.
 Although this is no excuse for the violent acts that many of these offenders commit, sentencing them to long-term incarceration is not addressing the root of the problem.

 “Whether or not this new database will be successful in apprehending alleged drug theft offenders, we believe that courts and police officials need to take a different stance when they have drug offenders face judgment.
 Our system’s goal is to rehabilitate, and alternative sentencing programs have a much better record of doing so,” said Attorney MacGregor.

 MacGregor & Collins, LLP is a drug crime law firm based in Newport Beach, California .Their attorneys work with drug offenders who have been arrested or charged with possession, intent to sell, burglary, theft and more.
 They offer all alleged offenders free professional case evaluations with no obligation to retain their services.